eamz-DSL/ScattererMASKED/README.md

 ## Example

-- **Input Images:
+- Input Images:

-- **Mask Image:
+- Mask Image:

-- **Scattered Output:
+- *cattered Output:

 ## Customization
 Input Images:
 Add or remove input images in the input_images folder.

-- **Supported formats: JPEG, PNG, GIF.
+- Supported formats: JPEG, PNG, GIF.
--

 ## Mask Image:

-- **Replace mask.png with your own mask image in the root directory.
+- Replace mask.png with your own mask image in the root directory.
-- **The mask image defines the shape and boundaries of the scattered images.
+- The mask image defines the shape and boundaries of the scattered images.
--

 ## Parameters:

-- **Adjust parameters such as density, size, rotation, color, and transparency in the script to customize the appearance of scattered images.
+- Adjust parameters such as density, size, rotation, color, and transparency in the script to customize the appearance of scattered images.

 ## Acknowledgments

-- **This project utilizes the Pillow library for image processing.
+- This project utilizes the Pillow library for image processing.